webmechanicx/opencart-module-v2x/README.md

-##It is a Hello World Module for latest version of OpenCart 2.2.x
+##It is a Hello World Module for the latest version of OpenCart 2.2.x

 You can use this for learning or as a boilerplate to develop extension for opencart.